 Utilities in deregulated markets are under more pressure than ever to attract and retain customers and are therefore more motivated to consider new technologies to extend their energy services offering.

-Previous posts in our Future-Proof Utility series have discussed the driving forces behind utilities’ push for innovation, and the importance of a customer-centric approach.
+In our previous articles regarding the Future-Proof Utility, we discussed digitalisation and client loyalty as a push for innovation, and the importance of a customer-centric approach.
 While both of these concepts are of crucial strategic importance, technology is the vehicle that will ultimately bring the future-proof utility into being.

-That’s why this post will zero in on 5 technologies utilities are exploring and investing in, and what kind of capabilities they will need in order to meaningfully expand their energy services.
+In this article, we will discuss 5 technologies utilities are exploring and investing in, and what kind of capabilities are needed to meaningfully expand their energy services.

-Technology that can help evolve the utility services offering from selling pure kWh to providing digital energy services is essential in meeting the demands of today’s highly demanding, digital-first customer.
+Technology that helps increase the utility services offering from selling pure kWh to providing digital energy services is essential in meeting the demands of today’s highly sophisticated, digital-first customer.

 5 Technologies for Data-Driven Utilities